paramireze/paramireze.github.io/_posts/2018-12-02-final-thoughts-on-building-gad-calc.markdown

 ![Table View]({{ '/assets/images/2018/dec/gadCalc1.png' }})

 It was thought that building the app from scratch using swift would be easier than using the original code that was done in c#.
-The reason being is swift provides build in sorting/deleting functionality for table views.
+The reason being is swift provides built in sorting/deleting functionality for table views.

 ## A different mindset
 Mobile development forced me to be more of a designer than a back end developer.